 Do it even if you do not plan to actually use functional programming on everyday basis.
 It will teach you new ways to think.
 Learning functional programming is an opportunity to discover completely new way of approaching problems because functional programming languages work differently.
 Rather than performing actions in a sequence, they evaluate expressions.
 Many of functional programming techniques are employed in new mainstream languages (google functional java, functional python or functional perl).
+Every game developer should try this.
+In a creative job like this one finding ways to think outside of the box is crucial.
 Learning functional concepts could be a great time investment!

 What are the best languages for getting into functional programming?
 Consider Haskell, Scheme, F#, Clojure or Scala!

 Software developer job require us to spend a lot of time at desks.
 Knowing how to sit and stand with good posture is critically important to your health.
 Fix your posture if you find yourself slumping in your chair.
 Does we remind you mum giving you advices about sitting up straighter?
 Sorry, but we're afraid she was right!
 Sitting up straight makes you happier and more productive!
 It also has long-reaching implications on our mood and happiness.
 This is the science of posture!

 4. Attend Hackathons to learn from others and meet mentors

 As a rule you can learn something from anybody.
 But you can learn a whole more from someone more experienced in a topic.
 Meet mentors and other like-minded developers at Hack events in your area.
 It's also an amazing opportunity to get your hands on new technologies, experiment and break things!
 You can find some onsite and online Hackathons at challengeRocket.com

 Check your code first before looking to blame others and take responsibility for your mistakes, schedule and commitments.
 This is what professional software developers do.
 Do not pass those things on others.